 This is how Axolotl was born.

-Axolotl provides type-safety and lets you choose the adapter (or write your own).
-It allows you to develop your GraphQL project quickly and efficiently.
-How it runs it also depends on the underlying framework you choose.
+Axolotl provides type‑safety and lets you choose the adapter (or write your own).
+You develop your GraphQL project quickly, and the adapter handles the runtime details for your chosen server.

 Repository